 Once you’ve settled on a legal structure, you can start drafting your business plan.
 Don’t worry.
 You don’t need a degree in Business Administration to create a solid business plan.
 It doesn’t have to be an elaborate document unless you plan on going the C Corp route mentioned above.
 In which case you will need a very detailed plan as a way to attract investors and file with the state.
 However, most retailers typically set up sole proprietorships, partnerships, or one of the hybrid structures where documentation is a less stringent.

-As an entrepreneur and small business owner, the core concept behind your business plan is your ideas and goals.
+As an entrepreneur and small business owner, it’s easy to get swept up in your idea and the passion that’s driving you to start a business.
+However, that idea and vision need a structured series of processes running behind it, or success will be hard to come by.
+A great first step is to really dig into your idea and fine tune the particulars.
 Why do you want open a brick and mortar store in the first place?
 Who will your customers be?
 What makes your idea or concept unique?
 What will set you apart from your competitors?

-Once you’ve answered these questions, you need to figure out how you’re going to get there.
+Once you’ve answered these questions, you need to set some goals.
+How are you going to make money?
+What’s your timeline for breaking even or becoming profitable?
+With those goals in place, you next need to figure out how you’re going to get there.
 How are you going to reach your goals?
-That my friends, is where a business plan comes into play.
+That my friends is where a business plan comes into play.

 Here are some of the elements you should include in your business plan.
 Take out a pen and paper, or your phone and jot down some of your answers as you read through these next sections.